steve-earley-BP0288928-bpp/BP0288928-PolicyBot/README.md

 #### Logging

-ChatLSE wrote logging information to a single logfile located at the project root.
+ChatLSE wrote logging information to a single log file located at the project root.

-For PolicyBot I added a `logs` directory and altered `fastapi_app/logger.py` to generate a separate logfile each day.
+For PolicyBot I added a `logs` directory and altered `fastapi_app/logger.py` to generate a separate log file each day.
 This was to make the logs easier to review and to facilitate analysis of the logs recorded during the interactive evaluation sessions as part of the research project.

-I also extend the information included in the logs, and added a scripted process (`scripts/parse_logs.sh` and `scripts/log_parser.py`) that parses the logs and produces a csv file in the `analysis` directory that can be further analysed in e.g. Excel or Tableau etc.
+I also extended the information included in the logs, and added a scripted process (`scripts/parse_logs.sh` and `scripts/log_parser.py`) that parses the logs and produces a csv file in the `analysis` directory that can be further analysed in e.g. Excel or Tableau etc.

 ## Overview of PolicyBot